-St. Joseph the Worker School shares in the mission of the Church to proclaim and build the Kingdom of God.
-The School fosters a school environment that is safe, respectful and an accepting place for all of its students.
+St. Joseph the Worker School shares in the mission of the Church to proclaim and build the Kingdom of God in a unique way through our Franciscan charism that inspires and guides us to reach out to the community and its needs.

-St. Joseph the Worker School strives to develop Christian leaders, responsible citizens, and life-long learners.
+St. Joseph the Worker Parish School strives to develop Christian leaders, responsible citizens and life-long learners.

 The request to build a school by Archbishop Carney in 1983 was initially met with some reluctance in the parish because of the costs involved.
 However, a Steering Committee was first established in January 1984 and planning proceeded throughout the year.
 On January 24, 1985, Father Paschal wrote to the Archbishop requesting his formal approval in principle to proceed with the project, and received the go-ahead in February 1985.
 Several Committees worked on different aspects of the new School/Parish Centre project through 1985.
 One of the difficulties was the method of funding of separate school operations by the Provincial Government.
 They would only provide funding in the third year of operation.
 St. Paul’s was approached to see if we could operate as annex to their school for 2 years before moving into our own school, and they agreed to this.

 In November 1985, Fr.
 Paschal wrote to the Archbishop for his approval, which was received the following month.
 This resulted in the purchase of the first of the two portables which came into use as Grade 1 classroom in September 1986.
 At the same time the kindergarten began in St. Paul’s school.
 The second portable was ordered to be in place by July 1987 for a Grade 2 class.
 On October 5, 1986, the portable was blessed, the teachers commissioned and the formal agreement with St. Paul’s signed.